calululu/no-shadowing-bom-variables-js/README.md

 # no shadowing bom variable js README

-Warns the developer he is shadowing a BOM object.
+VS code extension that warns the developer he is shadowing a BOM object.

 Even though shadowing an object is syntactically right, I made so it's wrong, because **there is no way** this is allowed: